 After setting a trend by dropping the cheapest fitness band with the original Mi Band.
 Xiaomi has recently launched their 3rd gen of Mi Band, in form of Xiaomi Mi Band 3.
-Xiaomi Mi Band 3 is yet another budget focused fitness band.
-It is here to replace their previous gen Mi Band 2.
+Xiaomi Mi Band 3 is yet another budget-focused fitness band.
+It is here to replace their previous-gen Mi Band 2.
 And surprisingly, they kept it well under INR 2,000.
-(Mi Band 2 was launched at the same price) With no surprise, Mi bands have been a consistent performers in past, which is why they are so popular.
-With Mi Band 3, I do have same sort of expectations & after 20 days of use, I can definitely give you whether this new fitness band has lived up to that expectations or not.
+(Mi Band 2 was launched at the same price) With no surprise, Mi bands have been consistent performers in past, which is why they are so popular.
+With Mi Band 3, I do have some sort of expectations & after 20 days of use, I can definitely give you whether this new fitness band has lived up to that expectations or not.

 DESIGN & BUILD

 With no surprises, Xiaomi is still using the same old band & tracker design.
-Tracker is a capsule like module, that fits inside the band made up of silicon material.
+Tracker is a capsule-like module, that fits inside the band made up of silicon material.
 While Mi Band 1/1s’s capsule has a metal top with 3 LEDs for notifying, Mi Band 2/HRX adopted a display design.
 The same design has been followed by the Mi Band 3.
-This time around, the tracker is bit bigger with a big curved front housing a OLED panel.
-The OLED panel used is significantly bigger & brighter than the previous gen Mi Band 2, however it still struggles in direct sunlight.
-The front of Mi Band 3 is now touch sensitive which is used to jump between various on-board functions by swiping up/down & left/right.
-Besides a touchscreen, Mi Band 3 have a touch sensitive button in form of a dimple.
-This button serves as a back button on single touch & long press for selection in various items on the band capsule.
+This time around, the tracker is a bit bigger with a big curved front housing an OLED panel.
+The OLED panel used is significantly bigger & brighter than the previous-gen Mi Band 2, however, it still struggles in direct sunlight.
+The front of Mi Band 3 now touches sensitive which is used to jump between various on-board functions by swiping up/down & left/right.
+Besides a touchscreen, Mi Band 3 has a touch-sensitive button in form of a dimple.
+This button serves as a back button on single touch & long press for the selection of various items on the band capsule.
 Below the capsule, you’ll find a heart rate sensor, that actually works on all skins unlike Mi band 2, which failed to work on people with dark skins.

-The silicon band used is also improved, its soft, flexible & seems durable in long run.
-Also, it does hold the tracker well, with no chance of tracker falling out.
-Old gen Mi Band users can feel the pain of loosing tracker due to lose hold of the band.
-Apart from this, use of a plastic display makes this band prone to scratches.
+The silicon band used is also improved, it’s soft, flexible & seems durable in long run.
+Also, it does hold the tracker well, with no chance of the tracker falling out.
+Old gen Mi Band users can feel the pain of losing tracker due to lose hold of the band.
+Apart from this, the use of a plastic display makes this band prone to scratches.
 So it’s advised to apply some kind of screen protection, else get ready to see some scratches after a couple of days of use.
 Mi Band 3 comes with a well build proprietary charging cable.
-However, make sure you don’t loose it, since Xiaomi isn’t selling any spare as of now.
+However, make sure you don’t lose it since Xiaomi isn’t selling any spare as of now.

 No doubt, that Xiaomi has been nailing since the initial Mi band.
 When it comes to fitness tracking, all of the Mi Bands have been a consistent performer for the price.
-However, I won’t say if it’s as accurate as it should be, but it does far better than the most fitness bands in similar price range.
-For most of the time, you will get close to accurate steps & distance count.
-Mi band 3 is no different but it does have a tendency to measure steps even with the slightest movement of hand, which does adds up to your daily fitness goals.
-I hope Xiaomi can fix this via a firmware update on Mi Fit app.
-Besides fitness tracking, Mi Band 3 can also measure heart rate using the optic based HR sensor.
-And thankfully, it works on all skin types, unlike it’s predecessor Mi Band 2.
-In my testing, HR sensor on Mi Band 3 seems to work well for general heart rate monitoring.
+However, I won’t say if it’s as accurate as it should be, but it does far better than most fitness brands in a similar price range.
+Most of the time, you will get close to accurate steps & distance count.
+Mi band 3 is no different but it does tend to measure steps even with the slightest movement of the hand, which does add up to your daily fitness goals.
+I hope Xiaomi can fix this via a firmware update on the Mi Fit app.
+Besides fitness tracking, Mi Band 3 can also measure heart rate using the optic-based HR sensor.
+And thankfully, it works on all skin types, unlike its predecessor Mi Band 2.
+In my testing, the HR sensor on Mi Band 3 seems to work well for general heart rate monitoring.
 You can pretty much rely on it.

 Read more on How to pair your Mi Band 3 with any Android device?